Menu

 RIVER DRIVE | 12.3km (one-way; ~0.5 hour)

-The River Drive is an alternative route to Welford’s camping area.
-To be honest, it’s really just an alternative, there isn’t much to see along here at all.
+The River Drive is an alternative access route to the camping area.
+To be honest, it’s really just a functional alternative rather than a scenic drive as there isn’t much to see along here at all.

-Half-way through the drive, you could stop at The Jetty at the Barcoo River (no, there’s no actual ‘jetty’ there) for some bird watching or just to climb over the rocky outcrops leading into the muddy river bed.
+Half-way along, you could stop at The Jetty at the Barcoo River—no, there’s no actual ‘jetty’ here—for some birdwatching or to scramble around the rocky outcrops leading into the muddy river bed.

-The rivers out here are usually muddy and it’s no different with the Barcoo River.
-They don’t say ‘come and jump in for a swim’ to me (unless you fancy mud swims) but they are great for spotting some birds, going for a paddle in a kayak or canoe, or even some fishing.
+The rivers in the Channel Country are usually muddy and it’s no different with the Barcoo River.
+They don’t say ‘come and jump in for a swim’ (unless you fancy mud swims) but they are great for spotting birds, going for a paddle in a kayak or canoe or even some fishing.

-The banks of the Barcoo are pretty slippery and very steep so getting a kayak in and out could be quite a challenge.
+The banks are pretty slippery and very steep so getting a kayak in and out is a bit of a challenge but it’s doable if you’re careful.

-Like anywhere in the bush or outback, do watch out where you’re stepping if you roam about.
+Like anywhere in the bush or outback, watch where you step for snakes and fragile desert plants if you roam about.
 We saw snake trails and various other tracks, although we didn’t actually run across any critters here.
-Also, desert plants are fragile so try not to disturb them.

 If you’re lucky (the waterholes are your best bet), you might spot emus, Major Mitchell’s cockatoos, various kinds of parrots, brolgas or kites.
 On our way to Welford, we had so many kites flying overhead that at some point we stopped counting!